jobindjohn/vivaplus_v0.2/docs/contributor-guide/80-validation-catalog.md

     By having a separate working environment on your system for running the validation notebooks, you can ensure that you are postprocessing using the same versions of libraries as the rest of the VIVA+ contributors.
 This minimizes the risk of runtime errors and makes it easy to integrate your validation notebook with the main validation catalog.

-??? tip "Tips for Windows Users"
+??? tip "Note to Windows Users"

     - Conda environments can be accessed from other Windows CLI (Powershell/Windows Terminal).
 To do so, do a one time initialization using `conda init powershell`
-    - All these work smoothly on Windows Subsystem for Linux (WSL) too.
+    - All these work on Windows Subsystem for Linux (WSL) too.
 You will need to have a separate Anaconda installation for WSL.

 ### 6. Starting Jupyter

-We use JupyterLab as IDE(Integrated Development Environment) for Jupyter notebooks.
+We recommend JupyterLab as IDE (Integrated Development Environment) for Jupyter notebooks.
 Start JupyterLab by using this command within your conda environment

 ```
 jupyter lab